 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-Obtaining a sponsor prior to your arrival can be the key to a successful PCS.
+Obtaining a sponsor prior to your arrival can be the key to a successful permanent change of station.
 All Air Force Permanent Party personnel should contact their unit of assignment to request a sponsor.
 Sponsorship is mandatory for all personnel below the grade of colonel.
-If you still do not receive a sponsor, contact the Hurlburt Field Military Personnel Section (MPS) for assistance, 850-884-5252 or DSN 312-579-5252.
+If you still do not receive a sponsor contact the Hurlburt Field Military Personnel Section for assistance, 850-884-5252 or DSN 312-579-5252.
 If you encounter any difficulties with this process you can always contact the Relocation Assistance Program at 850-884-5441/5442 or DSN 579-5441/5442.

 A sponsor is essential for relocating personnel and their family members by providing information and assistance from the time they receive their new duty assignment until they are settled into their new community.
-If you have not been contacted by your sponsor within 120 days of your projected reporting date, contact the Hurlburt Field Airman & Family Readiness Center (A&FRC).
+If you have not been contacted by your sponsor within 120 days of your projected reporting date, contact the Hurlburt Field Airman & Family Readiness Center.
 Email: 1SOFSS.DPF@us.af.mil or 850-884-5441/5442, or DSN 579-5441/5442.
-Provide your gaining organization, projected arrival, and best email contact.
+Provide your gaining organization, projected arrival and best email contact.